 Counterfeit hardware or software with already baked malware could lead to long term risks.

 By running systems that have an outdated core (core operating system, components) or dependencies such as software, libraries offer larger attack surface and are more likely to be attacked.
+Patching processes can be tricky to ensure coverage from risks, especially when zero-days or wild exploitations are on the rise.

 Authentication is important for making sure that only authorised people can access the system in a company’s network.
 If companies do not use strong measures of authentication, then such security weaknesses can cause a potential threat of people misusing the company’s credentials.